rudypenajr/CarND-Advanced-Lane-Lines/writeup_template_final.md

 * `codebase/GradientThresholder.py` incorporates a magnitude and direction threshold function.
 I went about also refactoring majority of the duplicate code, such as `grayscaling` of an image.
 * `codebase/GradientThresholder.py` also contains something I found as I was researching color spaces.
 Mehdi Sqalli had a very good write up on [color thresholding](codebase/GradientThresholder.py).
 This also helped validate my usage of the HSV color space versus the HLS.
 Our lesson kind of touched on this but I feel this could be a whole semester to truly understand color spaces and the effects on imagery.

-HSV makes more sense to me in this situation because tt allows us to filter much more easily by focusing on the hue and saturation of the pixel (which color it is and how intense the color is), and not so much on its value (how dark it is), thus handling shadows and overall worse lighting conditions much more easily.
+HSV makes more sense to me in this situation because it allows us to filter much more easily by focusing on the hue and saturation of the pixel (which color it is and how intense the color is), and not so much on its value (how dark it is), thus handling shadows and overall worse lighting conditions much more easily.
 So if we want to focus on yellow and/or white lines, HSV allows us that capability.

 **Threholding:**
 ![Thresholding](./output_images/snap_threholding_straight_lines1.png)